Current Approval Times

 Approval is issued for the protocol and corresponding documents that are described in the application.
 Changes to any aspect of this protocol (i.e. a change in research method, recruitment of participants, participant population, consenting process, consent form, etc.) require approval from the appropriate REB.
 An amendment form (Bio) (Beh) must be submitted to ethics.office@usask.ca.

-Beginning in August 2024, the Research Ethics Office will offer scheduled consultation sessions where researchers can seek help with their in-progress human ethics applications.
-The goal of these sessions is to provide one-on-one assistance to answer specific questions that people have about their application.
+The Research Ethics Office offers scheduled consultation sessions where researchers can seek help with their in-progress human ethics applications.
+The goal of these sessions is to provide one-on-one assistance to answer specific questions that people have about their draft application.

-Consultation sessions will be available weekly on Wednesday mornings from 10am to noon.
+Consultation sessions are available weekly on Wednesday mornings from 10am to noon.
 To book a half-hour session please send an email to ethics.office@usask.ca, indicating your preferred time slot and whether your application is Biomedical or Behavioural.
 The deadline for booking on any given Wednesday is Tuesday at noon.

 Book one-on-one assistance!